Newquay Zoo is now open to all guests, with Covid-19 and social distancing safety regulations in place.

-Exciting keeper talks as well as activity trails, face painting, children’s play area and Dragon maze offer plenty to keep people of all abilities and ages occupied.
+Activity trails and children's play areas offer plenty to keep people of all abilities and ages occupied.

 As one of Cornwall’s biggest charities we receive no additional government funding and rely on the support of our visitors in order to finance conservation projects – both at home and abroad.
 We are proud of our success with conservation breeding programmes.
-Our past successes include squirrel monkey babies, ring-tailed and crowned lemur babies, lynx kittens, Sulawesi crested black macaques and golden bishop chicks.
+Our past successes include squirrel monkey babies, ring-tailed and crowned lemur babies, lynx kittens and golden bishop chicks.
 Who knows what babies will arrive this year?

 Newquay Zoo has won big in the prestigious 2020 Loo of the Year Awards.